unicolored/jekyll-meilisearch/README.md

 ## Configuration Options
 - url: The Meilisearch server URL (required).
 - api_key: The Meilisearch API key (required).
+Recommended: use a dedicated api key for your index, not the admin one.
 - index_name: The name of the Meilisearch index (optional, defaults to jekyll_documents).
 - collections: A hash of Jekyll collections to index.
   - fields: Array of fields to extract from each document (e.g., title, content, url, date).
   - id_format: How to generate document IDs:
-  - "default": Uses collection-name-number if a number field exists, otherwise sanitizes the document ID.
+    - "default" | "id": Uses collection-name-number if a number field exists, otherwise sanitizes the document ID.
-  - "path": Uses the document’s URL, sanitized.
+    - "url": Uses the document’s URL, sanitized.
+    - fallback: if "number" exists, uses "collection_name" + "number"

 Run your Jekyll build: